Blueberry Vinegar

 - Blueberries – fresh or frozen, thawed berries will work for this recipe.
 Any variety will work, even wild blueberries and huckleberries.

-- White vinegar- You can use white wine vinegar, champagne vinegar, or just plain old 5% acidity white vinegar, which is the cheapest option.
+- White vinegar- You can use white wine vinegar, champagne vinegar, white balsamic, or just plain old 5% acidity white vinegar, which is the cheapest option.
 We don’t recommend darker vinegar such as balsamic vinegar, red wine vinegar, or apple cider vinegar.
 The flavor will be fine, but the color is much nicer with clear vinegar.

 - Sugar- Omit sugar, if you would prefer.
 Or adjust the sugar to use less of it.
 You could also use a sugar substitute such as honey or agave.